 Estonia's Dairy Industry Overview

-Estonia's dairy industry is a vital component of its agricultural sector, marked by significant milk production and processing capabilities.
+Estonia's dairy industry plays a vital role in its agricultural sector, characterized by substantial milk production and processing capabilities.
 As of 2023, the country boasts an estimated 86,000 dairy cattle, contributing to an annual milk production of approximately 800,000 tons.
-This robust production capacity enables Estonia to meet both national demands and export requirements effectively.
+This production capacity allows Estonia to effectively meet national demands and export requirements.

 Milk Processing and Dairy Products